universal-automata/liblevenshtein/README.md

+# Lib-Levenshtein

-# LibLevenshtein: A library for generating Finite State Transducers based on Levenshtein Automata.
+## A library for generating Finite State Transducers based on Levenshtein Automata.

 Based largely on the works of [Stoyan Mihov](http://www.lml.bas.bg/~stoyan/), [Klaus Schulz](http://www.klaus-schulze.com/), and Petar Nikolaev Mitankin, this